-A text message is sent to the phone number provided.
-To complete the sign-in process, enter the 6-digit code provided in the text message at the sign-in prompt.
+An SMS message is sent to the phone number provided.
+To complete the sign-in process, enter the 6-digit code provided in the SMS message at the sign-in prompt.

 The user is now signed in without the need to provide a username or password.

 Troubleshoot SMS-based sign-in

 The following scenarios and troubleshooting steps can used if you have problems with enabling and using SMS-based sign-in.
 For a list of apps that support using SMS-based sign-in, see App support for SMS-based authentication.